oryxlabs/PolarDNS/README.md

 Testing locally using ``dig`` / ``host`` / ``nlsookup`` and [Wireshark](https://www.wireshark.org/) is of essence here.

+The `test/test.sh` script has been tested on a machine running `dig 9.18.10`.

 Plus, the [links](#links) below can help with the DNS protocol.

 ## Links